trimstray/nginx-admins-handbook/README.md

   </a>
 </p>

-## Printable high-res hardening checklist
+## Printable high-res hardening checklists

 Hardening checklists (High-Res 5000x8200) based on these recipes: